 - Regional Sponsored Migration Scheme visa (subclass 187) is for skilled workers who want to work in regional Australia.
 It is part of the Permanent Employer Sponsored Visa program and is a permanent resident visa.
 Applicants can be in or outside Australia when they apply.
 For more information, visit www.immi.gov.au/Visas/Pages/187.aspx

 To meet the seasonal nature of work on dairy farms, it may be worth considering working holiday makers for short-term employment.

-Working holiday visa holders who performed ‘specified work’, in an eligible regional Australian area for a minimum of three months (88 days) while on their first working holiday (subclass 417) visa may be eligible for a second working holiday visa.
+- Working holiday visa (subclass 417) is for young people who want to holiday and work in Australia for up to a year, encouraging a cultural exchange and closer ties between Australia and eligible countries.
+Working holiday visa holders who performed ‘specified work’, in an eligible regional Australian area for a minimum of three months (88 days) while on their first working holiday visa may be eligible for a second working holiday visa.
 ‘Specified work’ includes (among other things) general maintenance crop work, harvesting and/or packing fruit and vegetable crops and immediate processing of animal products.

 - Temporary work and holiday visa (subclass 462) encourages cultural exchange and closer ties between Australia and eligible countries by allowing young adults (18-30) to have an extended holiday during which time they may engage in short term work or study.

 Another visa worth knowing about is the Special Category visa (subclass 444).
 This is a temporary visa which allows New Zealand citizens to stay and work in Australia, as long as they remain a New Zealand citizen.